FormidableLabs/victory-native-xl/website/docs/area/use-area-path.md

 ### `y0`

 A `number` that indicates where the "bottom" of the area path should run.
+This number should be in _canvas coordinates_.

 ### `options`